 — James Williams, former public defender, founding member and board member of the North Carolina Commission on Racial and Ethnic Disparities

 “It’s true: we all are criminals.
 Most of us just have not been caught; some of us got a break and avoided conviction if we were.
 This book invites you to ask who gets arrested and convicted and why—and to make yourself less comfortable because of the answers.”

 — Dean A. Strang, former defense lawyer for Steven Avery, seen in Making a Murderer

 “This book shifts and reframes concepts of criminality while underscoring the existence of our humanity.
 It’s a tool to edify and encourage discourse about privilege, punishment, society, and the urgency for everyone to take this personally.
 Simply: this is essential reading.”

 — Jason Sole, author, From Prison to Ph.D

 “Through art and advocacy, this groundbreaking work highlights the difficulty people with criminal records face in moving on from past mistakes—while illustrating that for those without a record, life’s opportunities can be endless.
 The line that divides the two (caught/accused and uncaught/unaccused) is not random.
 This book is a demand for a smarter, more equitable, reasonable, and merciful criminal justice system—and nation.”

 —Ebony Ruhland, University of Cincinnati

-* For bulk order inquiries and for shipment outside of the US, please contact us at email@example.com.
+* A limit of three books may be ordered from this site.
+For bulk order inquiries and for shipment outside of the US, please contact us at firstname.lastname@example.org.